Lane Seminary: The stated topics of the debates

 In response to the second question, the Reverend Samuel H. Cox, who had served as an agent for the Colonization Society, testified that his view of the Society's plan changed when he realized that no blacks, despite the claims of those who ventured to speak for them, would ever consent to be removed from their native country and transplanted to a foreign land.
 He reasoned, therefore, that the plan could only be enacted by a "national society of kidnappers".

 Participants

 Notable people present

-"The President, and the members of the faculty, with one exception [Biggs], were present during parts of the discussion."
+"The President, and the members of the faculty, with one exception [Biggs, an "implacable foe" of abolitionism], were present during parts of the discussion."